 How do I get from the hotel to the ski area and back again?

 The journey from the hotel to the ski area and back is organised by the participants themselves.
-The journey takes about 15 minutes each way.
+The journey takes between 5 and 15 minutes each way.
 The use of public transport is unfortunately not possible because there is no direct connection to the Kitzsteinhorn ski area from the hotel.

-For those arriving on public transport, we therefore recommend that you contact other candidates in advance and organise some form of carpooling.
+For those arriving on public transport, we therefore recommend that you contact other participants in advance and organise some form of carpooling.
 For this purpose we set up a Facebook group about 2 weeks before the start of the course and send the participants an invitation to the group by e-mail.
-The transfer of your contact information directly to other participants is not possible for data protection reasons.
-On the first day, as part of the course opening you also have the opportunity to meet other participants and organise a lift or even offer a lift.
-If not enough seats in cars are available, shared taxis can be organised.
-These costs are not included in the course price.

 Can I borrow ski or snowboard equipment?